 The Best Reseller Hosting Plan for Most

-The best reseller hosting doesn’t make you cut corners to start offering hosting services to your clients.
+The best reseller hosting doesn’t make you cut corners to start offering web hosting to your clients.
 That’s why the well-rounded plans from A2 Hosting are our top pick.

-You get the fullest feature set of any provider on our list—they’re one of the few providers we’ve found that includes automated backups and domain reselling on every plan—at a very palatable price.
-Plus, there’s plenty of room to scale and grow your reseller business with exceptional customer support to help you make the most of A2’s reseller hosting plans.
+You get the fullest feature set of any provider on our list—they’re one of the few providers we’ve found that includes both automated backups and domain reselling for free on every plan—at a very palatable price.
+Plus, your clients’ sites will benefit from the reliable performance of A2’s hosting servers.

 The 5 Best Reseller Hosting Options to Consider